meta4creations/ditty-news-ticker/readme.txt

 = 3.1.15 =
 * Code change in export.php for PHP 5.6
+* Fixed item resize issue in editor when child panel is open

 = 3.1.14 =
 * Bug fix for display template item text colors